sophie-bui/parsl-community-playbook/Guides/Slack-Quickstart.md

-# Parsl Slack Quick Start Guide
+# Parsl Slack Quickstart Guide

 Slack, a cloud-based messaging app, is our community's primary daily communications platform.
 The [Parsl-Project Slack workspace](https://bit.ly/join-parsl-slack) allows our users and collaborators to connect with each other, hear what other users are doing, ask questions, share resources, and listen in on and join the community discussion.